haidrsalam1/kotlin/kotlin-native/NEW_MM.md

 ## Overview

+**NOTE**: The new MM is still in an experimental stage.
+It's not production-ready.

 In the new MM we are lifting restrictions placed on object sharing: there no need to freeze objects to share them between threads.